13. Ownership and lifecycle

 In the example, we are allocating memory from the heap to store an integer value using the static method call UnsafePointer[Int].alloc.
 We store a value into the pointer location using the method init_pointee_move on the UnsafePointer.
 We retrieve the stored value from the pointer using the deference operator [].

-12.7. __del__
+13.7. __del__

 The delete method del is also part of the lifecycle of a struct.
 If the init method is used to initialize variables or to allocate resources for that struct, the delete method is used to release the resources held for that struct.
 For example, if init method allocates memory from the heap, the delete method is used to free that memory.
 The del method is called just before the value is going to be destroyed by the compiler.
 If we allocate resources in the init method and do not release or free those resources in the delete method, we end up with resource leaks such as memory leaks.
 So great care must be taken to symmetrically allocate and free resources using the init and delete methods.
+You may have noticed that the self argument of the del method is marked with the deinit keyword.
+This indicates that the value is about to be destroyed.

 from memory import UnsafePointer

-struct MyNumber:
+struct MyNumber(ImplicitlyCopyable):

-var value_ptr: UnsafePointer[Int]
+var value_ptr: UnsafePointer[Int, MutAnyOrigin]

 fn __init__(out self, value: Int):

-self.value_ptr = UnsafePointer[Int].alloc(1)
+self.value_ptr = alloc[Int](1)

 self.value_ptr.init_pointee_move(value)